Absotively/excalibur/README.md

 Excalibur is a program for running Netrunner tournaments with single-game rounds.
-It is in an alpha, proof-of-concept-y sort of state at the moment.
-You should not actually run any tournaments with it at this time.
+It is not very polished, but it should be adequate for running small test tournaments to experiment with the single-game-round tournament format.

 You can read a rambling explanation of how the pairings rules work in [pairings.md](pairings.md).

 Instructions
 ============

+1. On the command line, run Excalibur with the name of a save file, like so:

+        excalibur test_tournament

+    If the specified file exists, the newest save in it is loaded; if it doesn't exist, it is created.
+If it exists but is not an Excalibur save file, probably bad things happen.
+I haven't tried it.

-Start excalibur.
-Go to http://localhost:8080/ in your browser.
+2. Go to http://localhost:8080/ in your browser.